babashka/sci/README.md

 ## Usage

+Currently the only API function is `sci.core/eval-string` which takes a string to evaluate and an optional options map.

 In `sci`, `defn` does not mutate the outside world, only the evaluation context inside a call to `sci/eval-string`.